When cancer has spread to the brain from elsewhere in the body, it is called a secondary brain tumour or a brain

 - hair loss in the treatment area - it usually will grow back

-- sickness - but you will take anti sickness medicine during treatment to help
+- sickness - you can take anti sickness medicine during treatment to help

 - fits (seizures)

 Tell your doctor or radiographers about any side effects you are experiencing.
 They can help you to manage them.